7085/5-char-only-js/README.md

 # 5-char-only-js

-**IMPORTANT: unfortunately this does not work as expected - the execution function does not handle the encoded string appropriately**
+**IMPORTANT: Unfortunately this does not work as expected - the execution function does not handle the encoded string appropriately.
+The encoding table is valid and can be used.**

 After I saw a tweet (https://twitter.com/Burp_Suite/status/753964655916249088) about some minimal charset JavaScript yesterday which reminded me of JSFuck (http://www.jsfuck.com/) I read the article but didn't see much new stuff.
 I stumbled upon JSFuck a few years ago when I was doing a presentation about JavaScript obfuscation at university in one of the security courses.
 It was very fascinating to see those possibilities so I also read the original discussions on the sla.ckers.org website and all other related sites and approaches.